 Duke of Edinburgh's Award

-Duke of Edinburgh Manager and Gold Coordinator - Ms L Patsikas
+Duke of Edinburgh Manager and Bronze Coordinator - Ms L Patsikas

 There are 4 sections to the Bronze and Silver Award: Volunteering, Skill, Physical Recreation and Expedition with an extra residential section at Gold.

 Students are required to organise their own: Volunteering, Skill and Physical Recreation sections and complete these in their own time.
 We offer guidance as to suitable choices but it is up to the student to make the necessary arrangements with clubs or outside agencies.

 Participants are required to give service to others for a minimum period of 3 months.
 This could involve helping people in the community; for example in childcare or sports leadership, peer mentoring or helping children and young people with special needs.

 Participants learn a new skill, or show progress in one in which they are already involved, over a period of at least 3 months.
 Examples are Astronomy, DJ-ing, Car or Bicycle Maintenance, Cookery, growing plants, Chess, Journalism, Music playing and Photography.

 The participant must undertake some form of physical activity for a period of at least 3 months.
 It could be a sport or activity which is new to them or something in which they are already involved.
 Examples are Athletics, Badminton, Canoeing, Cricket, Dance, Gymnastics, Judo, Sailing and Weight Training.

 One of the above sections must be extended for a further 3 months, i.e. 6 months in total.